executors/executors/explanatory.md

 The default value of `executor_execute_blocking_category` is `possibly_blocking_execution_tag`.

-**Bulk ordering guarantee.** When an executor creates a group of execution agents, their bulk execution obeys certain semantics.
+**Bulk forward progress guarantee.** When an executor creates a group of execution agents, their forward progress obeys certain semantics.
 For example, a group of agents may invoke the user-provided function sequentially, or they may be invoked in parallel.
 Any guarantee the executor makes of these semantics is conveyed by the `executor_execution_category` trait, which takes one one of